Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: NEIGHBORING REMOTE NODES

 The degrees of freedom offered by the binary star graph to select the identities of the nodes sharing the ultimate artificial link are further highlighted by the following proposition and its subsequent corollary.

-\begin{prop}[\textbf{Extranet}] Starting from a binary star graph state $\ket{S_{n_1,n_2}}$ shared between $n=n_1+n_2$ nodes belonging to two different QLANs, a $(n_1+n_2-2)$-complete bipartite graph state $\ket{K_{n_1-1,n_2-1}}$, shared between all the $(n_1-1)$-clients of one QLAN and all the $(n_2-1)$-clients of the other QLAN can be obtained. \begin{proof} Please refer to App.~\ref{app:08}. \end{proof} \end{prop}
+\begin{prop}[\textbf{Extranet}] Starting from a binary star graph state $\ket{S_{n_1,n_2}}$ shared between $n=n_1+n_2$ nodes belonging to two different QLANs, a $(n_1+n_2-2)$-complete bipartite graph state $\ket{K_{n_1-1,n_2-1}}$, shared between all the $(n_1-1)$-clients of one QLAN and all the $(n_2-1)$-clients of the other QLAN can be obtained. \begin{IEEEproof} Please refer to App.~\ref{app:08} for more details. \end{IEEEproof} \end{prop}

 \begin{remark} The effects of the result in Prop.~\ref{prop:04}, depicted in Fig.~\ref{fig:08-a}, are particularly relevant form a communication perspective.
-Specifically artificial links are created among clients belonging to different QLANs.
+Notably, allowing connections only between nodes in different sets enables the “extranet” to effectively reflect cross-set interactions.
+Specifically, artificial links are created among clients belonging to different QLANs.
 Thus, inter-QLANs communication needs can be promptly fulfilled, by selecting on-demand -- i.e. accordingly to the traffic patterns -- the identities of the clients sharing the ultimate artificial link.
 With respect to the topology in Fig.~\ref{fig:07-c}, it is evident that the degrees of freedom in selecting these identities are higher.
 This comes without paying the price of additional quantum communications, but only by engineering the proper local operations to be performed -- in such a case -- at the super-nodes.
-This, from a topological perspective, can be saw as obtaining an ``extranet'' interconnecting all the clients of the two original ``intranets'', thus the name. \end{remark}
+This, from a topological perspective, can be seen as obtaining an ``extranet'' interconnecting all the clients of the two original ``intranets'', thus the name.
+Finally, as a practical example, we note that in quantum software architecture blueprints for the cloud \cite{CorMarGio-23}, dynamic supply-demand relationship between sellers and buyers reflects an interaction pattern similar to an extranet topology. \end{remark}

-\begin{cor*}[\textbf{Double Role Delegation}] Starting from a binary star graph state $\ket{S_{n_1,n_2}}$ shared between $n=n_1+n_2$ nodes belonging to two different QLANs, a $(n_1+n_2-2)$-binary star graph state $\ket{S_{n_1-1,n_2-1}}$ shared between the $(n_1-1)$-clients of one QLAN and the $(n_2-1)$-clients of the other QLAN, centered at one client from each QLAN, can be obtained. \begin{proof} Please refer to App.~\ref{app:09}. \end{proof} \end{cor*}
+\begin{cor*}[\textbf{Double Role Delegation}] Starting from a binary star graph state $\ket{S_{n_1,n_2}}$ shared between $n=n_1+n_2$ nodes belonging to two different QLANs, a $(n_1+n_2-2)$-binary star graph state $\ket{S_{n_1-1,n_2-1}}$ shared between the $(n_1-1)$-clients of one QLAN and the $(n_2-1)$-clients of the other QLAN, centered at one client from each QLAN, can be obtained. \begin{IEEEproof} Please refer to App.~\ref{app:09} for more details. \end{IEEEproof} \end{cor*}